UnicoLab/MLPotion/docs/tutorials/multi-framework.md

 # Later: Switch to PyTorch for custom research
 from mlpotion.frameworks.pytorch import *

-# Finally: Deploy with TensorFlow for production
+# Finally: Deploy with Keras for production
-from mlpotion.frameworks.tensorflow import *
+from mlpotion.frameworks.keras import *
 ```

-The same MLPotion patterns work everywhere!
+The same MLPotion patterns (to some possible extents) work everywhere!

 ---